techdivision/import-docs/05.framework/04.subjects/docs.md

 }
 ```

 The subject provides the `addSkuEntityIdMappping()` method, that'll be invoked by the observer, that loads the product by the SKU found in the import file.
-Additional, it implements the `tearDown()` method, that'll be invoked automatically after the import file has been processed.
-This method allows us, to add data to the `TechDivision\Import\Services\RegistryProcessor` which acts as a data container for the whole import process, and therefore passing it to the the following subjects.
+Additional, it implements the methods `setUp()` and `tearDown()`, that'll be invoked automatically before and after the import file has been processed.
+These methods allows us, to load/add data from/to the `TechDivision\Import\Services\RegistryProcessor` which acts as a data container for the whole import process, and therefore passing it from one subject to next.